seifhassine/REasy/readme.md

 ## Correctness

 - UVAR: No complex operations involved.
-- SCN: RSZ parsing and tree populating tested on all 25k .scn.20 files of the game.
-All files with valid CRCs passed the tests.
+- RSZ Files: RSZ parsing and tree populating tested on all 25k .scn.20 files of the game as well as all .user.2 files.
+All files with valid data passed the tests.

 ## Installation